Missouri weekly unemployment claims declined last week

 "We expect layoffs to ease further as the economy moves closer toward normal capacity," Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said in an email.

-New Hampshire saw the largest percentage increase in weekly claims, with claims jumping by 145.3%.Vermont, meanwhile, saw the largest percentage drop in new claims, with claims dropping by 92%.
+Minnesota saw the largest percentage increase in weekly claims, with claims jumping by 45.8%.Kentucky, meanwhile, saw the largest percentage drop in new claims, with claims dropping by 64.3%.